ignite-analytics/website/content/produktinformasjon/produktinformasjon.en.md

   item4:
     image: "/images/infographics/spend.svg"
     keyword: Follow-up.
-    heading: Track spend development
+    heading: Track your procurement progress
-    text: KPIs and contract management provides you with all you need to systematically track spend, suppliers and contracts
+    text: Contract management, KPIs and savings tracker provides you with all you need to systematically track procurement progress
 hidden: true

 ---